rancher/docs/content/rancher/v2.6/en/installation/resources/k8s-tutorials/amazon-eks/_index.md

 The cluster needs an Ingress so that Rancher can be accessed from outside the cluster.

 The following command installs an `nginx-ingress-controller` with a LoadBalancer service.
-This will result in an ELB (Elastic Load Balancer) in front of NGINX.
+This will result in an ELB (Elastic Load Balancer) in front of NGINX:

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx